 Benefits under both the legacy SESP and the UTC Long-Term Incentive Plan ("LTIP") are subject to a "double trigger" where benefits are provided only if a change-in-control is followed by an involuntary termination or termination for "good reason" within two years of the change-in-control event.
 "Good reason" generally includes material adverse changes in an executive's compensation, responsibilities, authority, reporting relationship or work location.
-Under the LTIP, in a change-in-control event, accelerated vesting of performance-based awards will occur at target levels.
+Accelerated vesting under the LTIP in a change-in-control event will include performance-based awards at target levels.